-Ceramics and Sculpture is a one semester fine arts elective designed for eighth grade students.
-In this course, you will learn a variety of hand-building skills and techniques with clay and other 3 dimensional art media.
-In addition, you will build upon your knowledge of culture and history as you explore personal creative expression.
+Ceramics and Sculpture is a one-semester, fine arts elective designed for eighth grade students.
+In this course, students will learn a variety of hand-building skills and techniques with clay and other 3-dimensional art media.
+In addition, students will build upon their knowledge of culture and history as they explore personal creative expression.